OH Ohio Unemployment EligibilityUpdated May 23, 2017 Unemployment

 - Disaster Unemployment Assistance – If you do not qualify for Ohio unemployment benefits, you may still be able to collect benefits if your unemployment is cause by a federally declared disaster.

-- Interstate Claim – If your base period of employment was in Ohio, but you are now living and seeking work in another state, you may file an Ohio interstate claim.
+- Interstate Claim – If your base period of employment was in Ohio, but you are now living and seeking work in another state, you may file Ohio unemployment interstate claims.

 - Trade Act Programs – Trade Adjustment Assistance and Reemployment Trade Adjustment Assistance help workers who become unemployed due to increased imports or a shift in jobs to foreign countries.
 For more information on this program, go here.